 OHSAS 18001 is the recognised standard for best practice occupational health & safety management.
-In 2017 it is due to be replaced by a new international standard ISO 45001 Occupational health and safety, bringing it into line with other ISO standards.
+It is due to be replaced by a new international standard – ISO 45001 Occupational Health and Safety – to bring it in line with other ISO standards.

 Why is ISO 45001 being developed?

-- To help organisations minimise the risk of harm to all those working on its behalf (defined as workers)
+- To help organisations’ minimise the risk of harm to all those working on its behalf

 - To provide a platform for continual improvement on occupational health and safety performance